This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

-If you time your visit right, steel pans will echo across the streets as jewel-studded and feather fitted outfits dance around you in a whirlwind of colour.
+If you time your visit right, steel pans will echo across the streets as jewel-studded and feather-fitted outfits dance around you in a whirlwind of colour.

 If I’m honest, I think it was this bite-size sampling of the carnival celebration that really stamped San Nicolas into my heart.

-In addition, sometimes outside spaces are converted into pop-up carnival styled restaurants, with local bands playing as a buffet of delicious Aruban dishes is laid out, and groups of people mingle amongst what could have looked like bland roof-free buildings in the day but become a whole other playground during the evening illuminated by a kaleidoscope of colours.
+In addition, sometimes outside spaces are converted into pop-up carnival-style restaurants, with local bands playing as a buffet of delicious Aruban dishes is laid out, and groups of people mingle amongst what could have looked like bland roof-free buildings in the day but become a whole other playground during the evening illuminated by a kaleidoscope of colours.

 One of the best reasons to visit Aruba, and certainly San Nicolas, is during January and February when the colourful spirit of the island truly comes alive for Aruba Carnival.